QC-Automation-Suite/p3-reporthelper/README.md

-# p3-reporthelper
-# P3 Project Specs
+# p3-ReportHelper
 ***
 # QC Automation Suite/ QC Report Helper
-The QC Report Helper Robot is here to help make the process of finishing and filling out information regarding QC and the different batches much easier
+The QC Report Helper Robot is here to help make the process of finishing and filling out information regarding QC and the different batches easier.
+Not only will this robot make it easier to fill out information, it will also make it faster and much more organized when filling out said informaiton.

 ***